The Easiest DIY Cat Tree for Large Cats (Perfect for Clumsy Kitties!)

 When we just adopted our cat, he was a whopping 10.5kg, and as a result, big and clumsy.
-We could not find any cat trees on the market which could hold a cat of his weight.
+We could not find any cat trees on the market that could hold a cat of his weight.

-We wanted to encourage him to exercise more and to feel comfortable at home, so we decided to build something for him.
-We are not very adept with tools and this DIY cat climber hack requires absolutely no special tools – just the usual Allen key included in the flat pack.
+We are not very adept with tools, and this DIY cat climber hack requires absolutely no special tools – just the usual Allen key included in the flat pack.

 IKEA items used: